carvel-dev/carvel/site/content/kapp-controller/docs/develop/app-command.md

 - `-n`, `--namespace` _string_, Specified namespace ($KCTRL_NAMESPACE or default from kubeconfig)

 ## Geting details for an app
-The `kctrl app get` command can be used to get dertails for an app.
+The `kctrl app get` command can be used to get details for an app.
 ```bash
 $ kctrl app get -a simple-app
 ```